panagiotopouloud/cprojects/README.md

-# lilprojects
+# c/c++ projects
-here i keep my little simple projects, useful;
+little projects that may be used or updated in the future